 Clark earned a bachelor’s degree in engineering from Virginia Polytechnic Institute and State University in Blacksburg, and a Master of Business Administration degree in finance from the University of Michigan in Dearborn, Mich.
 Clark also provides executive oversight of Cooper Standard’s STEM (science, technology, engineering and math) Affinity Group.

-With more than 21 years of global automotive manufacturing experience, Christopher Couch serves as senior vice president, chief technology officer for Cooper Standard.
+With more than 21 years of global automotive manufacturing experience, Christopher Couch serves as senior vice president, chief technology and procurement officer for Cooper Standard.
 In this role, he leads R&D, product development and engineering, product strategy, and program management.
 He also has P&L responsibility for Applied Materials Science (AMS), which is a venture business unit focused on commercialization of unique materials developed by the company.

 Couch serves as chair of the Company’s Global Technology Council, which oversees development of technologies in all areas of the business.
 Relevant technology domains include materials science, product design, manufacturing process technology, and artificial intelligence.
 He also leads the CS Open Innovation initiative, which aims to position Cooper Standard as the partner of choice for open innovation with start-ups, universities, and other suppliers.

 Based in Livonia, Mich. at the Company's Global Technology Center, Couch reports to the Company's Chairman and CEO Jeffrey Edwards.